 - ordering a few meal delivery kits, mastering the recipes, then preparing those meals with store-bought ingredients

-Amazon’s kits provide a range of prepared ingredients for meals that can be made in under 30 minutes — all without a subscription.
+Amazon meal kits provide a range of prepared ingredients for meals that people can make in under 30 minutes.
 However, these kits are only available in certain parts of the U.S., and vegan and vegetarian options may be limited.

-A person may enjoy using meal kits for their convenience or as a way to master new recipes and have a more varied diet.
+A person may enjoy trying meal kits for convenience or as a way to master new recipes and have a more varied diet.

-Online meal kits do not appeal to everyone, and there are plenty of other ways to boost the convenience of cooking, such as having a weekly chopping and prep session, freezing batches, purchasing prepared meals, and trying local meal delivery services.
+Online meal kits do not appeal to everyone.
+There are plenty of other ways to boost the convenience of cooking, such as having a weekly chopping and prep session, freezing batches, purchasing prepared meals, and trying local meal delivery services.